Spring Break Travel: My Favorite Quiet Spring Break Destinations

 Are you planning a spring getaway?
-You could travel to a popular warm weather hotspots or you could visit a quieter natural destination for more peace and relaxation.
-I have come up with a few ideas for great spring trips, based on my own experiences in each of the areas.
+You could travel to a popular warm weather hotspot or you could visit a quieter natural destination for more peace and relaxation.
+I have come up with a few ideas for quiet spring break destinations, based on my own experiences in each of the areas.
 If you are looking to have a great time without being surrounded by noisy college students, then continue reading on!

 The Inn at Ocean’s Edge – Lincolnville, Maine

 The Inn at Ocean’s Edge is a beautiful oceanfront resort located on 7 acres of private waterfront property in Lincolnville, Maine.
 You can walk right down the steps to the private beachfront.
 The gardens are beautiful and the vanishing edge pool is amazing.
 There is also an outdoor hot tub, sauna, and fireplace for those cool spring nights.
 The beautiful outdoor landscaping and pool area was definitely one of the highlights of our visit.
 Massage treatments are also available.

 The inn rooms vary in price depending on amenities (we booked a deluxe room for $250 which included a jacuzzi tub and fireplace).
 Each inn room has a summery/fresh feeling making it a perfect spring destination.
 The morning breakfast is held in a beautiful dining room overlooking the ocean.
 As for area activities, I highly recommend planning a day in nearby Camden – Camden Hills State Park is beautiful.
 And Downtown Camden (plenty of local restaurants and shops) is a wonderful afternoon destination for shopping & dining.

 Camden, Maine – “Where the mountains meet the sea”